DigitalMitford/DM_SiteIndex/howToUpdateSI.md

 * Click the big blue button in the middle to transform the file.
 * The output window doesn't check whether the output is valid, so actually go and open the newly saved `si.xml` in oXygen, and wait for it to validate to be sure it is behaving the same way that the `si-local.xml` file did.
 * Add, commit, and push your work to GitHub!
-* Finally, ping @ebeshero by opening an Issue on the `DM_SiteIndex` web repo to let Elisa know the Site Index is ready for posting and processing through the Digital Mitford ODD project schema.
+* Finally, ping @ebeshero by [opening an Issue](https://github.com/DigitalMitford/DM_SiteIndex/issues) on the `DM_SiteIndex` web repo to let Elisa know the Site Index is ready for posting and processing through the Digital Mitford ODD project schema.
+* Lastly, delete the (by now empty) `SI-ADD` file you were working with if you didn't do so already, and update `catalogue.xml` in the `si_Add_Staged` directory to reflect the current listing of SI-ADD files staged in this repo.
+This ensures that the Digital Mitford project schema can read those files and function properly for the editing team.

 Congratulations!
 Take a moment to celebrate that you’ve updated the Digital Mitford Site Index!
 You have made the semantic web a better place today! :-)